Mohamed-Ashraf7/CRUDS-Management/README.md

 # CRUDS-Management
-CRUD Management System using Vanilla JavaScript
-This project is a simple CRUD (Create, Read, Update, Delete) management system implemented using Vanilla JavaScript.
+Responsive CRUD Management System using Vanilla JavaScript This project is a simple CRUD (Create, Read, Update, Delete) management system implemented using Vanilla JavaScript.
 It allows users to create, read, update, delete, and search for products in an organized manner.
 /*******************************/